 Freshmen and 4th classmen will learn about their strengths, how their brains really work, reflect upon decisions and their impact on others.
 They will cultivate wellness habits and experience collaborative service.
 As they explore the Culver mission, students are explicitly introduced to successful learning process skills such as note taking, reading, cooperative skills and best practices with technology.
-With these essential sills, the three core strands of wellness, learning and leadership weave together to prepare students for success and well-being at Culver and beyond.
+With these essential skills, the three core strands of wellness, learning and leadership weave together to prepare students for success and well-being at Culver and beyond.

 Character and the Application of Leadership Skills